k-seth/ClanRecruitingBot/README.md

 #### Required - Must change

-1. "application_id": "App ID"
+1. application_id: "App ID"
     * How you access the Wargaming API.
-2. "token": "Bot token"
+2. token: "Bot token"
     * How you access your Discord bot.

 #### Optional - If you want to customize

-1. "inactive_weeks": 2
+1. inactive_weeks: 2
-    * Default = 2.
-The number of weeks since last battle before a player is 'inactive'.
-Value must be 1 or greater.
+    * Feature - The number of weeks since last battle before a player is 'inactive'.
+This feature will be disabled when set equal to or less than 0.
-2. "server": "na"
+2. server: "na"
-    * Default = "na".
-The game server that the data comes from.
+    * Feature - The game server that the data comes from.
 Valid values: "na", "ru", "eu", "sea".
 If you change the server from na, you will need to redo the clan list.
-3. "seed": "!new"
+3. prefix: "!"
+    * The unique character used to distinguish a command. "!" is a fairly common prefix, so changing it can help if you have other bots that already use it.
+4. seed: "new"
-    * Default = "!new".
-The command to get fresh new data for the bot.
+    * Command - Get fresh new data for the bot.
 Typically, only used when starting the bot for the first time or historical data has been deleted.
-4. "check": "!left"
+    * Default usage: !new
+5. check: "left"
-    * Default = "!left" The command to update the clan information and post it in Discord.
+    * Command - Update the clan information and post it in Discord.
-5. "list": "!show"
+    * Default usage: !left
+6. list: "show"
-    * Default = "!show" The command to show all currently tracked clans.
+    * Command - Show all currently tracked clans.
-6. "add": "!add",
+    * Default usage: !show
+7. add: "add",
-    * Default = "!add" The command to add one or more clans for tracking.
+    * Command - Add one or more clans for tracking.
-    * Format: !add (ID) (ID) (ID)
+    * Default usage: !add (ID) (ID) (ID)
-7. "remove": "!remove"
+8. remove: "remove"
-    * Default = "!remove" The command to remove one or more clans from tracking.
+    * Command - Remove one or more clans from tracking.
-    * Format: !remove (ID) (ID) (ID)
+    * Default usage: !remove (ID) (ID) (ID)

 ### Using the program